dotnet/csharpstandard/standard/statements.md

 > *Example*: In the following code
 >
-> <!-- Example: {template:"standalone-console", name:"TryStatement1", expectedOutput:["Exception in F: G","Exception in Main: G"]} -->
+> <!-- Example: {template:"standalone-console", name:"TryStatement1", inferOutput: true} -->
 > ```csharp
 > using System;
 >